 For the full Yoshi trailer, made for the E3 2017, watch the video below:

 Wait, why didn’t you mentioned title XYZ?

-So this three titles are (as already mentioned) my top three titles I’m personally looking forward to on the Nintendo Switch in 2018.
-I know that there are a lot of other great titles like Metroid coming up but for me, these three titles are instant buys.
+So these three titles are my top three titles I’m personally looking forward to on the Switch in 2018.
+I know that there are a lot of other great titles like Metroid coming up.
+But for me these three titles are going to be instant buys.

 Besides new games, Nintendo just recently announced Nintendo Labo for the Switch.
 This looks like a interesting but again unique and innovative way of playing with the NIntendo Switch.
 I’m very excited and interested in seeing how this will perform 🙂